 When we sat down I told him the story of mum and dad’s parties and how this song made me feel.
 The conversation meandered into how I’d loved to dance and enjoyed the parties on the RAF camp where we lived.
 I explained how when the guys I’d danced with discovered who my dad was they freaked.
 I’d never really understood why.
 Dad was as far as we knew ‘just’ a fireman.

-My tale veered off to a discovery I made last year.
+My tale veered off to a discovery I made2 years ago.
 I had posted a picture of dad on Facebook.
 Someone privately messaged me about my dad being a rock ape.
 Firstly I had no idea what a rock ape was and secondly, I (or mum) hadn’t known he was in the RAF Regiment.
 When mum and I first discovered this we pondered about how little we had known about my dad.
 Who was this mysterious man who scared my potential suitors away and who might not have been just a fireman?

 I am reminded that when I edit I must look beneath the stories and memories that make this memoir and to let whatever arises.
-It seems to me as we enter a new year and full moon, that this is another call from my soul to release more.
+It seems to me as I write, that this is another call from my soul to release more.

 You may think you are just writing a memoir, but in effect as you work on your book you are creating a pathway to inner freedom.